nitaybz/homebridge-dummy/README.md

 # Homebridge-Delay-Switch

-With this plugin, you can create any number of fake switches that will start a timer when turned ON, when the delay time is reached the switch will automatically turn OFF and trigger a dedicated motion sensor for 3 seconds.
+With this plugin, you can create any number of fake switches that will start a timer when turned ON, when the delay time is reached the switch will automatically turn OFF and trigger a dedicated motion sensor for a configurable duration (default is 3 seconds).
 This can be very useful for advanced automation with HomeKit scenes - when delayed actions are required.

 ## How to install